 - Guaranteed seating at popular restaurants without fear of being turned away.

-- No worries about long waits for a table; Yes, you may still have a short wait even with an ADR but it shouldn’t be terribly long.
+- No worries about long waits for a table; Yes, you may still have a short wait even with an ADR.

-- The ability to let Cast members know upfront when booking ADR over the phone if anyone in your family has a food allergy or special dietary request
+- Food allergies or special diet requests.
+The ability to let Cast members know up-front when booking ADR over the phone if anyone in your family has a food allergy or special dietary request.

 Advantages of Walk-Up Dining –